nielspardon/substrait-js/README.md

 ```

 ## Visualization
 substrait-JS provides a CLI tool for exporting graph visualization of substrait JSON and binary plans.
-The tool currently uses the `--experimental-specifier-resolution` flag for module resolution.
 The  visualization functions are the required helper methods for the [substrait-fiddle](https://github.com/voltrondata/substrait-fiddle) tool.

 The tool uses [viz-js](https://github.com/mdaines/viz-js) for rendering plots on JSDOM using [Graphviz](https://graphviz.org/)'s DOT language.